tcarland/tcanetpp/README.md

 **Win32/64:**
   Only the thread classes (based on libpthread are unsupported with windows.
-The win32 pthread library may be compatible, but ymmv.
+The win32 pthread library is mostly be compatible, but ymmv.

 ### Documentation